The Rockville Centre

-The Irish American Heritage Museum located at 370 Broadway Albany, New York 12207 creates and displays exhibits, hosts lectures on historic topics and modern politics, hosts film screenings, theater performances, cooking classes, open sessions, genealogy courses, concerts, and much more.
-The Museum is also the home to the Paul O’Dwyer Library, which contains almost 1500 books related to Irish and Irish American culture and history.
+The Irish American Heritage Museum located at 370 Broadway Albany, New York 12207 creates and displays exhibits, hosts lectures on historic topics and modern politics, hosts film screenings, theater performances, cooking classes, open sessions, and genealogy courses, concerts, and much more.
+The Museum is also the home of the Paul O’Dwyer Library, which contains almost 1500 books related to Irish and Irish American culture and history.
 Also contained in the library are the archival holdings of the National Ancient Order of Hibernians and the American Irish Legislators Society of New York.

 BackYard Players and Friends --- www.bypandfriends.com

 We all want to be a part of something bigger than ourselves.
 To have a feeling of belonging and a sense of community.
-The Backyard Players and Friends was born as a unique, inclusive arts-based community program dedicated to enhancing the social and interpersonal skills for teens and young adults of all abilities.
-BYP & Friends believes that by providing arts-based experiences and hands on opportunities in a loving and supportive environment, our participants will be empowered to reach their full potential.
+The Backyard Players and Friends was born as a unique, inclusive arts-based community program dedicated to enhancing the social and interpersonal skills of teens and young adults of all abilities.
+BYP & Friends believes that by providing arts-based experiences and hands-on opportunities in a loving and supportive environment, our participants will be empowered to reach their full potential.
 We discovered a need to continue the inclusive community that develops while a student is enrolled in school.
-As students graduate, many experience a decline in their social relationships and community bonds.
+As students graduate, many experiences a decline in their social relationships and community bonds.
 BYP & Friends works to create positive and meaningful experiences to decrease the gap between the end of their structured education community and the new freedom of adulthood.
-We are based in Rockville Centre, New York with classes at Molloy College, St. Mark's Church and The RVC Recreation Centre.
-We have community enrichment programs and classes in Theatre, Yoga, Zumba and more.
-Our participants are invited to seasonal dances, field trips, and participate in community service activities.
+We are based in Rockville Centre, New York with classes at Molloy College, St. Mark's Church, and The RVC Recreation Centre.
+We have community enrichment programs and classes in Theatre, Yoga, Zumba, and more.
+Our participants are invited to seasonal dances, and field trips, and participate in community service activities.
 Most importantly, inclusion inspires communities to work together, learn from each other and form lasting bonds that bring everyone together.

 Breathe Believe --- http://breathebelieve.org/

-Breathe Believe is a nonprofit organization founded by Angela Ruggeri and is made up of family, friends and dedicated businesses to raise funds to provide financial assistance to individuals with cystic fibrosis who cannot afford the essentials to stay alive.
+Breathe Believe is a nonprofit organization founded by Angela Ruggeri and is made up of family, friends, and dedicated businesses to raise funds to provide financial assistance to individuals with cystic fibrosis who cannot afford the essentials to stay alive.
 Breathe Believe is based on the premise that everyone with Cystic Fibrosis deserves a chance to fight the disease.
 We are a community of love made up of family, friends and dedicated supporters, who stand by those in need of help to manage their disease.
 Anyone is welcome to join my community of love to support those living with Cystic Fibrosis.
 We, as a community, will devote our time and effort to raising money so no one with CF should go without the necessary medicine and care.
-No one should have to think twice for treatment because they cannot afford it.
+No one should have to think twice about treatment because they cannot afford it.
 No one should have to be turned away from a lung transplant because they cannot pay for it.
 No one should die from CF because there is no cure and they cannot get what they need.
 We will give hope to those struggling with CF who find themselves unable to pay insurmountable bills for necessary medications and hospitalizations.
 We will support research devoted to finding a cure for CF. Angela Ruggeri initiated Breathe Believe to honor all those who have given of themselves to keep her alive: To those who much is given, much is expected

 Pieta House --- http://www.pieta.ie/